 - How to travel with a backpacking stove

 - How does having a stove equate to saving money?

-I’ll start off by saying that MSR has totally crushed it with the new Pocket Rocket 2.
-The first generation Pocket Rocket was awesome indeed though there were a few minor drawbacks that I always felt could of used a bit of tweaking
+I’ll start off by saying that MSR has totally crushed it with the new MSR Pocket Rocket 2 stove.
+The first generation Pocket Rocket was awesome indeed though there were a few minor drawbacks that I always felt could have used a bit of tweaking

 Probably my biggest qualm with the original Pocket Rocket was that it was difficult to obtain the proper simmer whilst cooking.
 You really had to keep an eye out as not to burn your rice.

 The Pocket Rocket 2 now features precision flame settings so you can go from simmer to torch with ease.
 They have also added a protective wind clip to shield the flame from gusts and other elements.
 This backpacking stove is so small, you hardly notice it in your pack.

 When the time comes to do a little cooking or coffee making on the road, there is simply no better unit.